akshayrdeodhar/akshayrdeodhar.github.io/_posts/2022-02-05-men-at-arms.md

 traditional "troll oath" (I will do what I am told otherwise I get my goohuloog head kicked in).
 Here is a scene that will give you a glimpse of what Pratchett excels at- Detritus is unable to count, and when he does, he does it in binary.
-(Note tha trolls are made up of rocks, and hence, silicon).
+(Note that trolls are made up of rocks, and hence, silicon).
 When trapped in the freezing meat futures warehouse (long story, just read the book), his silicon "brain" becomes a superconductor and suddenly starts working very efficiently.
 By the time he is rescued, the walls are filled with millennia of mathematical